areesharehmat/nepra/README.md

 # Nepra

 **Nepra** is a static, multipage frontend website built with HTML, CSS, and JavaScript.
-It features responsive design, structured navigation, and visually distinct content sections — ideal for demonstrating foundational frontend development skills.
+It features responsive design, structured navigation, and visually distinct content sections for demonstrating foundational frontend development skills.

-## 🚀 What It Does
+## What It Does
 This project delivers a clean, professional website layout with multiple linked pages and UI elements that are styled and responsive without using frameworks.
-It serves as a showcase of core web development fundamentals.

 ##  Project Structure